The Desktop Application#

 Key Functions:

-Manage locations – Includes your local system and any remote locations you connect to
+Manage your locations - Includes your local system and any remote locations you connect to

-Manage projects – Includes code, environments, files, and applications within each project
+Manage your projects -Includes code, environments, files, and applications within each project

 Views and Tabs: